 Many of these cases involve a forced blood draw taken without a warrant.
 Under recent decisions by the United States Supreme Court in Missouri v.
 McNeely and Birchfield v.
 North Dakota, a warrantless taking of blood is “per se” unconstitutional.
 Florida’s entire statutory scheme for forced blood draws and implied consent is in jeopardy.

-If you have been arrested for DUI manslaughter in Florida, including Hillsborough, Polk, Pinellas, Pasco, Manatee, or Sarasota County, contact Sammis Law Firm to discuss ways to aggressively fight the serious charges that have been made against you.
+If you have been arrested for DUI manslaughter in Florida, including Hillsborough, Polk, Pinellas, Pasco, Manatee, or Sarasota County, contact the attorneys at Sammis Law Firm to discuss ways to aggressively fight the serious charges that have been made against you.

 Your freedom and liberty depend on the actions that your attorney takes early in the case, as well as the strategy your criminal defense attorney uses throughout every stage of the investigation and prosecution in court.